Moving to Japan from the UK

 Passports: Whenever travelling abroad, every person present should carry a valid passport.
 Each passport should remain valid for longer than the length of the intended stay in the country.

-Visas: A visa is also required for entering Japan and will depend on the specific purpose and period of time of your visit or move to Japan.
+Visas: A visa is also required for entering Japan from the UK.
+The visa you need will depend on the specific purpose and period of time of your visit or move to Japan.
 You should ensure that you procure the correct visa for the country, length of time and purpose of your trip.
 It could be a separate piece of paper, electronic or just stamped in your passport.
 Your employer might be able to assist you with the process so make sure to make the most of their support.

 To research different types of visas for Japan, visit the Japanese Ministry of Foreign Affairs website or your local embassy or consulate.
 For the visa process, you will need several important documents, including birth certificates, bank statements and academic credentials, often translated.